-- 3.1 The Duty to Co-operate was introduced by the Localism Act 2011.
-It requires local planning authorities to engage with relevant local authorities and specified bodies on strategic matters through the preparation of development plan documents (DPDs) and other activities in connection with strategic matters which affect more than one area.
+3.1 The Duty to Co-operate was introduced by the Localism Act 2011.
+It requires local planning authorities to engage with relevant local authorities and specified bodies on strategic matters that cross administrative boundaries, through the preparation of development plan documents (DPDs) and other activities in connection with strategic matters which affect more than one area.
 Engagement on strategic matters should be active, constructive and ongoing.
-As part of the Local Plan examination process, Inspectors will consider whether Plans have been prepared in accordance with the Duty. - 3.2 The revised NPPF published in July 2018 further refined the Duty to Co-operate.
-It stated that:
+As part of the Local Plan examination process, Inspectors will consider whether Plans have been prepared in accordance with the Duty.